alex031029/LeetCode/README.md

 I mainly implement questions in C++.
 In rare cases, I do code it in C, which happens when I think stl is not necessary in these particular question.

-In addition, as I am practicing Java, I am also trying to answer some questions in Java.
-Just bare my naive Java implementaion.
+In addition, as I am practicing Java and C#, I am also trying to answer some questions in these two languages.
+Just bare my naive Java and C# implementaion.

 **Possible answer files:**